infopark/webcrm_sdk/UPGRADE.md

 ```

 In case the resource could not be found, a `Crm::Errors::ResourceNotFound` error is raised.
-Infopark WebCRM SDK will never raise an `ActiveResource::ResourceNotFound` error.
+JustRelate WebCRM SDK will never raise an `ActiveResource::ResourceNotFound` error.
 More on errors in the next section.

 ### Errors tell exactly what went wrong